-My research focuses on the philosophy and aesthetics of computer games, in-game photography, and representations and functions of climate in computer games.
-I am further interested in art games, media philosophy, systems theory and metaphor theory.
+My research focuses on the philosophy and aesthetics of computer games, in-game photography, representations and functions of climate in computer games (green game studies) as well as games in educational contexts.
+I am further interested in game art and art games, media philosophy, systems theory, metaphor theory, and more.

-I have taught 35 classes on undergraduate and graduate level at universities in Denmark, Hong Kong, and Germany in the areas of game culture studies, game studies, and media aesthetics on subjects like game studies, game art, game culture, in-game photography, game criticism, theories of media aesthetics, media theory, play theory, islands in computer games, ecological approaches to computer games, ludification, gamification, and others.
+I have taught more than 45 classes at the undergraduate and graduate levels at universities in Denmark, Hong Kong, and Germany in the areas of game culture studies, game studies, and media aesthetics on subjects like game studies, game art, game culture, in-game photography, game criticism, theories of media aesthetics, media theory, play theory, islands in computer games, ecological approaches to computer games, ludification, gamification, and others.

-I was a Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
-Previously, I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
-My PhD project was supervised by Espen Aarseth.
+2014 – 2015 I was a Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
+Previously, I earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies in 2013.
+My thesis was supervised by Espen Aarseth.

 I hold a Master of Arts in Media Studies from said European Media Studies program.
-My Master’s thesis investigated the Heideggerian fear-structure as a fundamental characteristic of competitive games.
+My Master’s thesis (2010) investigated the Heideggerian fear structure as a fundamental characteristic of competitive games.
 During my Master’s I worked as a research assistant at the Digital Games Research Center (DIGAREC) at the University of Potsdam.

 I received my Bachelor of Arts in Cultural Studies from the European University Viadrina Frankfurt (Oder), Germany.
-The thesis investigated metaphors used in the coverage of football on radio and television.
+The thesis (2006) investigates metaphors used in the coverage of football on radio and television.

 Please get in touch via the contact form if you wish to discuss topics related to game studies and game philosophy, media studies, and cultural studies, or in case you are looking for a supervisor for your thesis project.